dburyak/json-rpc-ethereum-proxy/README.md

 * Method call tracking by IP and REST API to retrieve this information.
 This is an initial step towards billing.
 For proper billing, we would need to reliably identify users instead of just using IP addresses.
 API keys would be a good choice for that, but this is out of scope for this exercise.
+Billing information is important for business, so it should be accurate and stored reliably.
+I.e. we should store it in a persistent storage and not lose it on crashes/restarts.

 # Design decisions